Address

 Friendliness of staff: everyone was exceedingly pleasant, well-informed, and helpful

-Notes: * at least 4 handicapped spaces in each parking area** some areas are closer than others
+Notes: * at least 4 accessible spaces in each parking area ** some areas are closer than others

-We found three parking areas, each with at least four handicapped (van) accessible spaces.
-If you have to park in the “overflow” lot, which is farther away, there is a tram to get you to the welcome center.
-Passengers can be dropped off at the center, where there are benches both inside and out.
+Free parking is available in three parking areas, each with at least four accessible spaces.
+If you have to park in the “overflow lot,” there is a tram to get you to the Welcome Center.
+Passengers can be dropped off at the Center, where there are benches both inside and out.

-Multi-stall restrooms with handicapped-accessible stalls are available in the Welcome Center, Domestic Arts Building, Museum Building , Rat’s Restaurant and The Gazebo.
-Single-occupancy restrooms are available in the Seward Johnson Center for the Arts (welcome center).
+Accessible restrooms are available throughout the venue.
+Multi-stall restrooms with large, accessible stalls are available in the Welcome Center, Domestic Arts Building, Museum Building, Rat’s Restaurant and The Gazebo.
+Two private, single-occupancy, all gender restrooms are available in the Seward Johnson Center for the Arts (Welcome Center).

-As always, we at Destination Accessible advise you to check a venue’s website, www.groundsforsculpture.org, when planning a visit, to “know before you go.
+As always, we at Destination Accessible, advise you to check a venue’s website, www.groundsforsculpture.org, when planning a visit, to “know more before you go.”